Rolex Learning Center

 Designed by the internationally acclaimed Japanese architectural practice, SANAA, the Rolex Learning Center is a laboratory for learning, a library with 500,000 volumes and an international cultural hub for EPFL.
 Spread over one single fluid space of 20,000 sq metres, it provides a seamless network of services, libraries, information gathering, social spaces, spaces to study, restaurants, cafés and beautiful outdoor spaces, open to both students and the public.

 A highly innovative building, it was made possible by a combination of public funds and private sponsorship.

 ArtLab brings a new dynamic to the heart of the EPFL campus.
 The new building and its 250-meter long roof reveals three distinct spaces and programs, all dedicated to intersections between science, the arts and culture and providing EPFL with a new societal hub.

-Situated at the heart of the campus and surrounded by emblematic buildings and the main entrance to EPFL, the place Cosandey will soon undergo an incredible transformation.
-Designed by the students themselves, and financed thanks to central EPFL funds and donations, the Place will breathe life into the heart of the campus.
-Thanks to generous support from the Lombard Odier Foundation, the area will include a 800-seat ampitheatre or ‘Agora’ for concerts and other gatherings.
+Situated at the heart of the campus and surrounded by emblematic buildings and the main entrance to EPFL, the place Cosandey has undergone an incredible transformation.
+Its unique design and architecture, conceived by EPFL students, has allowed it to breathe new life into an already dynamic and stimulating campus.
+The square also hosts a remarkable 800-seat ampitheatre – an Agora – for concerts and gatherings.

 Sports and Health Center